 It’s important to have some basic marketing components in place before you dive into Facebook ads.
 I’ll address those fundamentals as well as dig in a little deeper into actually creating Facebook ads.

 But first; a little bit of background with the Facebook ads.
 Your Facebook ads should be going to a landing page.
 They should not be directing traffic to your homepage.
 A landing page is a website page designed specifically for a specific service or product.
-In our case; music lessons.
+In our case; guitar, drums, or piano lessons.

 Piano Lessons and Facebook Ads